foxcastillo/Data-Structures-Algorithms/README.md

 ## Data Structures:

 ### Array
+The term "array" refers to a container that can accommodate a fixed number of objects of the same kind.
+Arrays are used by the majority of data structures to execute their algorithms.
+The following are some key words to know in order to grasp the idea of Array.

+* Element - An element is the name given to each object in an array.

+* Index - A numerical index is assigned to each position of an element in an array and is used to label the element.

 ### Linked List
 A *Linked List* is a linear set of data items called nodes, each of which has a pointer pointing to the next node.
 It's a data structure made up of a set of nodes that together form a sequence.